-I picked up a Linksys Velop mesh WiFi router set for him while in the USA, turned bridge mode on his Xfinity box and plugged in the Velop router.
+When my father had WiFi problems in his apartment, too many dead spots for a decent FaceTime conversation unless he stayed tethered near his Comcast Xfinity WiFi box, I picked up a Linksys Velop mesh WiFi router set for him while in the USA.
 It could not have worked out better.
 All the WiFi dead spots were gone, my father can FaceTime wherever he wanders.
-Velop truly ‘just works’ out of the box.
+Velop truly ‘just worked’ out of the box.

 Goodbye PPPoE (IPv4) Hello IPoE (IPv6)

-The problem with Velop is the same one with the Apple AirPort Extreme (part 1, part 2): no support for DS-Lite and Map-E IPv6 protocols.
-Both DS-Lite and Map-E use IPv6 IPoE (IP over Ethernet) that replaces the older IPv4 only PPPoE connection protocol.
-All internet connections in Japan actually use IPv6.
-PPPoE/IPv4 is like an old studio backlot, a false front with nothing but IPoE/IPv6 behind it.
+The problem with Nest, error, Velop is the same one with the outdated Apple AirPort Extreme (part 1, part 2): no support for DS-Lite and Map-E IPv6 protocols used by NTT FLETS.
+Both DS-Lite and Map-E use IPv6 IPoE (IP over Ethernet) and replace the IPv4 only PPPoE connection protocol.

-Anything that is not IPv6 on the internet in Japan does not get priority routing at crucial exchange points between local area lines, the internet provider, and the NTT backbone.
-PPPoE/IPv4 in Japan is ‘tapped out’ and sits in a traffic jam on the local internet highway ramp while IPoE/IPv6 whizzes by on the IPv6 super highway.
+Any router that does not support IPoE/IPv6 on the internet in Japan does not get priority routing at crucial exchange points between local area lines, the ISP, and the NTT backbone.
+PPPoE is worthless because PPPoE/IPv4 in Japan is ‘tapped out’ and sits in a traffic jam on the local internet highway on-ramp while IPoE/IPv6 get priority and whizzes by on the IPv6 super highway.

 Do yourself a favor and do not waste time and money with any WiFi router that does not support DS-Lite/Map-E protocols and IPoE/IPv6 service.
 Completely eliminate all PPPoE on your home network if you want fast internet service in Japan.